• Agric-business Opportunities

 If your business has a dedicated following, you can launch a crowdfunding campaign using a platform such as GoFundMe.
 When launching such campaigns, ensure you include the cost of rewards in your budgeting process.

-Tags: Anchor Borrowers SchemeAYEENBank loansBank of IndustryCBN loansCentral Bank of NigeriaCrowdfundingEmpowerment schemesEntrepreneurship fundsGoFundMeLagos State Entrepreneurship Trust FundNigeria Youth Investment FundNigerian UniversitiesSmall business grantsSmartpreneurStudent entrepreneursTony Elumelu FoundationVenture capital
+Tags: Anchor Borrowers SchemeAYEENBank loansBank Of IndustryCBN loansCentral Bank of NigeriaCrowdfundingEmpowerment schemesEntrepreneurship fundsGoFundMeLagos State Entrepreneurship Trust FundNigeria Youth Investment FundNigerian UniversitiesSmall business grantsSmartpreneurStudent entrepreneursTony Elumelu FoundationVenture capital

 Previous Post